Juloos/MCDatapack.BacapTracker/README.md

 - `Tabs` : translates the BACAP ressource location of tabs into human-friendly names.
 Use this to localize the names into your language.
 You shall only modify the names and not the ressource location, <u/>names must exclude space characters.</u>
 - `Terralith` (*Boolean*) : if true, the script will take into account Terralith-related advancements for a three compatibility with Terralith, Nullscape and Amplified Nether. <u/>No need to provide the compatibility datapack of BACAP, the script still only uses the main datapack to generate.</u>
 - `Sidebar` : contains the following options, related to the scoreboard's sidebar.
+- `Count hidden advancements` (*Boolean*) : if true, the script will take into account the hidden advancements of the different tabs.
 - `Progress bar.length` (*Integer*) : length of the progress bar, which is displayed in the sidebar's title.
 40 is recommanded, a lesser value may break the indentation of other tabs.
 - `Pinned tabs` (*Array of strings*) : contains the ressource location of tabs to pin to the top of the sidebar, in order.
 Pinned tabs will always be on display through all pages.
 - `Tab count per page` (*Integer*) : number of tabs to display per page.
 The last page may contain less tabs than this value.
 Value 0 indicates that the script must compute it.